Michelle Jackson has studied art and interior design since 1983. She has attended design school and worked as an artist/visual artist.

 6. Carpet in the Bathroom

 That, my friends, is the notorious carpet in the bathroom.
 That carpet has that lovely smell of mildew mixed with who knows what.
-Due to its smaller square footage, flooring a bathroom is not expensive.
-Replace that carpet.
+Due to its smaller square footage, flooring a bathroom is not expensive so do your potential buyers a favor and replace that carpet.

 Your buyers don't want to touch that carpet.
 They don't want to know what went on in that bathroom.
 Bathrooms should appear sparkly clean.